SungmanKang/DeepLearningTeamProject2021/README.md

 ## Dataset

 UT Zappos50K (UT-Zap50K) is a large shoe dataset consisting of 50,025 catalog images collected from Zappos.com.
 The images are divided into 4 major categories — shoes, sandals, slippers, and boots — followed by functional types and individual brands.
 The shoes are centered on a white background and pictured in the same orientation for convenient analysis.
+The numbers of images of four categories are ```[('Slippers', 1283), ('Sandals', 5741), ('Boots', 12832), ('Shoes', 30169)]```.

 Download Dataset
 ```